Sam-Osian/PFD-toolkit/docs/llm_setup.md

 llm_client = LLM(api_key=YOUR-API-KEY) # Replace YOUR-API-KEY with actual API key
 ```

-Now you can use LLM-powered features!
+And that's it — you can now use LLM-powered features!
 For example, to screen for reports about medication purchased online:

 ```py
 from pfd_toolkit import Screener